Every Life Counts

 Ten years, three miscarriages, two healthy sons and another baby on the way… the year was 2007.

-The ultrasound tech silently searched the fuzzy black and white images then excused herself from the room, returning later with my OB/GYN.
+The ultrasound tech searched the fuzzy black and white images, then silently excused herself from the room, returning later with my OB/GYN.
 I was no stranger to ultrasounds.
-This pregnancy was officially my sixth and at 16 weeks had been progressing without complications other than extreme “morning sickness.”
+This pregnancy was officially my sixth and at 16 weeks had been progressing without complications other than my usual extreme morning sickness.

-I knew the only times they summoned a doctor were when something was wrong.
-The Dr quickly explained the baby girl I was carrying had two cysts growing on her brain, “prerequisites for Down Syndrome,” he said.
-He suggested amniocentesis to be sure, but either way he strongly recommended terminating the pregnancy before I was too far along for the “procedure.”
+I knew the only time a doctor was summoned something was wrong.
+He quickly explained that the baby girl I was carrying had two cysts growing on her brain.
+These were “prerequisites for Down Syndrome,” he said.
+He suggested amniocentesis to be sure, and strongly recommended that I terminate my pregnancy before I was too far along for the “procedure.”

-When my last trimester came, they gave me another ultrasound.
-Amazingly, though the tech searched and searched the screen, the cysts were gone.
+When my last trimester came, I was given another ultrasound.
+Though the tech searched and searched the screen, all of the cysts were gone.

-In 2008, Lydia was born without complications.
-The same hands who suggested her life end were the same hands who held her as life outside the womb began.
+In 2008, Lydia was born on her due date, and without Downs Syndrome.
+It is profound to me now that the same hands who suggested we terminate her life were the first to hold her the moment life outside the womb began.

 Break Every Chain?